Help Me, Rhonda

-"Help Me, Rhonda" is a song by American rock band the Beach Boys, appearing first on their 1965 album The Beach Boys Today! (where it was spelled "Help Me, Ronda") and subsequently in re-recorded form on the following 1965 album Summer Days (And Summer Nights!!).
+"Help Me, Rhonda" is a song by the American rock band the Beach Boys, appearing first on their 1965 album The Beach Boys Today! (where it was spelled "Help Me, Ronda") and subsequently in re-recorded form on the following 1965 album Summer Days (And Summer Nights!!).
 It was written by Brian Wilson, with additional lyrics by Mike Love.
-Unlike many other songs by the band from this period, "Help Me, Rhonda" features a lead vocal sung by Al Jardine.
+Band member Al Jardine sings the lead vocal, a rarity for this era in the Beach Boys.

 According to Wilson, "Help Me, Rhonda" was not based on a real person.
-After being released as an album track on Today!, Wilson revisited the song, feeling it had commercial potential.
+After it was released as an album track on Today!, Wilson revisited the song, feeling it had commercial potential.
 This new version, featuring a different arrangement and slightly different lyrics, was released as a single in April 1965 and appeared on Summer Days later that same year.
 It topped the Billboard Hot 100, making it their second number-one single following "I Get Around" (1964).
 It remains one of the band's most acclaimed singles commercially and critically.